 This course is offered for up to 1.8 ASHA CEUs (Various levels, Professional area)

 NJSHA is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
 The program is worth a maximum of 1.35 CEUs.
 Academy approval of this continuing education activity does not imply endorsement of course content, specific products or clinical procedures.

 International Hearing Society CE credits will be offered for designated sessions.

-The content in the presentation Dyslexia/Reading Disabilities Update and Case Study Review (Sessions 3 and 10) is aligned with the professional development requirement established by the new dyslexia laws.
-Both sessions must be attended.
+The content in the presentation Dyslexia: Making it Personal (Session 14) and Dyslexia Update: International, Federal and State News (Session 24) is aligned with the professional development requirement established by the new dyslexia laws.
+Two (2) hours of dyslexia continuing education area required.